+The age of the reactionary customer is over.
+Today’s customers are informed, active, and tech savvy.
+They are invested in their own customer experience.
+At the same time, they are less willing to wait on the convenience of customer-support personnel and service agents.
+They want reliable solutions, quickly.
+Often, that means they want self-service.
 Self-service is changing the way organizations assist their customers, but it is not a new concept.
 Self-service vending machines first appeared as early as 1833, and self-service gas stations arrived in the 1960s.
 In the 1990s, many supermarkets began to offer self-service options, where shoppers could scan and pay for their own purchases.
 The 1990s and early 2000s also saw the rise of eCommerce, necessitating advances in digital, online self-service.

 As customers became more accustomed to shopping and communicating online, self-service grew alongside emerging digital technologies.
 Today, self-service options are available across nearly every industry, empowering users to take a more active hand in their own journey.

-The idea of self-service seems to fly in the face of what we know about customers: They want more value, and they don’t want to have to invest a lot of effort.
+The idea of self-service seems to fly in the face of what we know about customers: They want more value, and they do not want to have to invest a lot of effort.
 By placing the responsibility of customer support back in the hands of the users, aren’t businesses offering less and asking more?
 The reality is that customer self-service fulfills a separate need; it provides faster gratification.

 Contacting and waiting on a customer service agent takes time.
 When you need a resolution to a problem or an answer to a question, having to remain on hold or keep checking your inbox for an email is frustrating.
 Customers want a quick resolution, and the perception is that traditional customer support simply cannot fulfill that need.

-Self service provides businesses with a unique opportunity to improve their customer service while reducing cost and strain on support personnel.
+Self-service provides businesses with a unique opportunity to improve their customer service while reducing cost and strain on support personnel.

 That said, before you can deliver exceptional customer service, you need to outline your self-service strategy